California COVID surge shows signs of easing with hospitals strained to brink | Health

 California COVID surge shows signs of easing with hospitals strained to brink

-California's COVID-19 surge is showing signs of leveling off after besieging hospitals, emergency services and morgues for weeks, the state's top health official said on Tuesday, although medical staffing continued to founder under the strain.
-The number of newly hospitalized coronavirus patients statewide has declined to 2,500 admissions every 24 hours over the past two days, down from 3,500 before, California Health and Human Services Secretary Dr. Mark Ghaly said in an online briefing with reporters.
+California's COVID-19 surge is showing signs of leveling off after besieging hospitals, emergency services and morgues for weeks, the state's top health official said on Tuesday, as medical staffing continued to buckle under the strain.
+The number of newly hospitalized coronavirus patients statewide has declined to 2,500 admissions every 24 hours over the past two days, down from 3,500 in previous days, California Health and Human Services Secretary Dr Mark Ghaly said in an online briefing with reporters.

 Ghaly called it "the biggest signal to me that things are beginning to flatten and potentially improve."
 He cited several other promising trends, including a slowdown in confirmed daily case numbers - 36,487 reported Tuesday, down from a weekly average of 42,000 cases a day - and a leveling off in the rate of diagnostic tests coming back positive.
 Moreover, a 5% uptick in COVID patients in hospitals over the past 14 days marked the lowest rate of increase in more than two months, Ghaly said.

+But he acknowledged that health officials were "absolutely" worried about the spread of a more infectious variant of the coronavirus that emerged in Britain and has shown up in the United States and other countries.
+California has confirmed 38 cases of the so-called UK variant since state medical authorities first detected it in San Diego County on Dec.
+30.

+"Rates of transmission are going to be more challenging to contain if we see more widespread proliferation," Ghaly said.
+The threat of a more contagious form of the virus makes swifter immunizations all the more critical, he said.

-The plateau, if sustained, will be welcome relief to healthcare professionals, ambulance teams and funeral workers overwhelmed by a California surge that began in November.
+A plateau in new infections, if sustained, will be welcome relief to California's healthcare professionals, ambulance teams and funeral workers overwhelmed by a surge that began in November.
 The stress has led to an exodus of hospital staff at Providence St. Mary Medical Center in Apple Valley, California, where coronavirus patients on stretchers lined the corridors on Tuesday and every available intensive care unit bed was filled.

 'IT'S JUST TOO MUCH' Nurses, doctors, laboratory staff and technicians have been retiring, quitting or going on stress leave in record numbers, said Mendy Hickey, executive director of acute care services.